Skip to content ↓

 Students with an Educational Health Care Plan (EHCP)

 All students with an EHCP are offered additional support during their transition from primary to secondary school.
-Once at Deptford Green they will be assigned a keyworker who will be the main point of contact and support for that student during their time at the school.
+Once at Deptford Green they will be assigned a keyworker who will be the main point of contact.

-Support for those with an EHCP will include implementation and regular reviewing of the provision identified within their EHCP in order that they can be best supported to meet their outcomes.
-Regular keyworker support and termly reviews will support the Annual Review process.
+Support for those with an EHCP will include implementation and regular reviewing of the provision identified within their EHCP, in order that they can be best supported to meet their outcomes.
+Regular keyworker input and termly reviews will support the Annual Review process.

 Support and intervention for those with an EHCP may include: